cabloy/zova/zova-docs/guide/vue/pinia.md

 }
 ```

-- line 5: Define a type `StoreCounterLike`, through which you can directly access the properties and methods of pinia store
+- line 5: Define a type `StoreCounter`, through which you can directly access the properties and methods of pinia store
 - line 8: Inherited from the base class `BeanPiniaStoreBase`
 - line 10: Call the `__init__` method of the base class to create an instance of pinia store